mesosphere/csilvm/README.md

 * If the CO-specified volume name is `test-volume`, then the generated LV tag is `VN.test-volume`.
 * If the CO-specified volume name is `hello volume`, then the generated LV tag is `VN+aGVsbG8gdm9sdW1l`.

+#### Logical volume sizes

+The `CreateVolume` RPC will attempt to allocate a volume size that both:

+* satisfies the requested capacity with the range limits given, and;
+* aligns with an LVM extent boundary (LVM default is 4MiB)

+The plugin will choose the smallest size within the requested capacity range that aligns to an extent boundary.
+If the plugin cannot align on an extent boundary within the requested capacity range, then the `CreateVolume` RPC will return an error.
+For example, if the requested capacity is *exactly* 25MiB (RequiredBytes = LimitBytes = 25MiB) then the RPC will fail because 25MiB does not align to the default 4MiB extent boundary.

 #### SINGLE_NODE_READER_ONLY

 It is not possible to bind mount a device as 'ro' and thereby prevent write access to it.

 As such, this plugin does not support the `SINGLE_NODE_READER_ONLY` access mode for a volume of access type `BLOCK_DEVICE`.

 # Issues